 While summer days in Portland can be hot, nights can be cool.
 We recommend packing clothing for your trip that can be layered – and even in the summertime, you will likely want at least a lightweight jacket.
 Extra layers are also essential if going on a jetboat tour or into the Oregon mountains.
 Remember to bring a wide brimmed hat, good sunscreen and insect repellent, too.

 Portland, Oregon Travel Guide

 In our Portland weekend trip itinerary, we have outlined the best things to do in Portland, Oregon.
 However, it is always a good idea to have a travel guidebook – like this one – for even more information and to take notes!

 Portland is an incredibly photogenic city!
-Rather than capturing the sights with your phone, we recommend upgrading to an actual camera.
+Rather than capturing the sights with your phone, we recommend upgrading to an actual travel camera.
 We use a Canon Rebel with an everyday 18-135mm lens.
-The camera comes bundled with all kinds of fun accessories, making it perfect for a budding photographer.
+This camera comes bundled with all kinds of fun accessories, making it a perfect budget camera for budding photographers!

-Not necessary in the city, but if you do plan on taking day trips into the nearby nature, we highly recommend bring binoculars with you!
+If you do plan on taking day trips from Portland into the nearby nature, we highly recommend bringing binoculars with you.